paul-blackwell/movie-search-docs-/docs/unit-3.md

 :::note

-Why not use the context API over Redux?
+### Why not use the context API over Redux?

 To cut a long story sort context API is a lot easier to set up and has a lot less boilerplate code however,

-Redux has@
+Redux has:
 - Consistent architectural patterns
 - Debugging capabilities
 - Middleware